conedevelopment/root-docs/fields.md

 ### Value Hydration

-You may define custom value hydration logic on your field clasas.
+You may define custom value hydration logic on your field class.
 To do so, you can easily override the default `hydrate` method:

 ```php
 namespace App\Root\Fields;